Moderate deviations for the mildly stationary autoregressive models with dependent errors: Introduction

+Clearly, it is an AR(2) process and the roots of its characteristic polynomial both tend to unity as $\theta_n\to1$ and $\rho_n\to1$.
 In fact, Nabeya \& Perron \cite{NabeyaPerron1994} once introduced the model (\ref{model}), where $\theta_n=1+\frac{\gamma_1}{n}$ and $\rho_n=1+\frac{\gamma_2}{n}$ for some fixed $\gamma_1$ and $\gamma_2$.
-They showed that the asymptotic distribution of $\hat{\theta}_n$ is the functional of an Ornstein-Uhlenbeck process.
+They showed that the asymptotic distribution of $\hat{\theta}_n$ is some kind of functional of Brownian motion.
 And they also pointed out that the model (\ref{model}) can be regarded as an approximate version of the second order autoregressive process with two unit roots.

 5pt